• Skip to primary navigation

 What the science is indicating more and more clearly is that for most people with gut health issues and debilitating symptoms, H. pylori is a red herring or an innocent bystander.
 It's a huge distraction and source of stress for many people due to the misinformation that gets repeated ad nauseum in the echo chamber of Facebook groups and on outdated website articles.
 In fact, we now know that H. pylori plays an important role in health for most individuals, which is what this article will investigate in more detail.

 To be clear, H. pylori most certainly is relevant if it shows up in the context of some types of gastritis, ulcers or gastric cancers.
-But it’s most likely not relevant for the overwhelming majority of people - in fact, it’s now believed to be a commensal species that is supposed to be present in humans and one that actually confers benefits.
+But it's most likely not relevant for the overwhelming majority of people - in fact, it's now believed to be a commensal species that is supposed to be present in humans and one that actually confers benefits.
 This re-appraisal is similar to that of Blastocystis hominis, another microbe that causes people unnecessary fear and the use of potentially harmful antibiotic treatment - which, by the way, is actually an experimental treatment!
 As with many things in life, two things can be true at the same time.
-A bacteria may be harmful in some contexts but that doesn’t mean it’s harmful for most, even when digestive symptoms or illness is present.
+A bacteria may be harmful in some contexts but that doesn't mean it's harmful for most, even when digestive symptoms or illness are present.

 There are so many factors that need to be present for H. pylori to cause harm, so it stands to reason - and this point comes up in the literature - that the overwhelming majority of people with H. pylori do not develop any health issues related to it.
 And in fact, scientists are showing H. pylori plays a protective role for our health in most cases.

 What we need to be asking is why H. pylori causes harm in some people - for example, ulcers.
 What is different in their case?
 Is their gastric mucosa already impaired?
 Do they have uncontrolled oxidative stress?
 Is their immune system weak?
-What is the interaction with H. pylori and the host - ie. you?
-We know that several factors such as smoking, excessive intake of alcohol, presence of carcinogens, and diet play a crucial role in the pathogenesis of H. pylori.
+What is the interaction with

 If you have H. pylori on a test and you also have various digestive symptoms such as reflux - there are so many other things that are more likely causing/contributing to your symptoms such as SIBO/dysbiosis, poor digestive secretions, anatomical differences such as a hiatal hernia, high levels of stress etc. Don't automatically point the finger at H. pylori and rush to eradicate it.
 It's a very resilient microbe for a reason and you could harm your mental and physical health by making an uninformed decision.